 At Auschwitz I, the train lines, entrance gates, and the platform where prisoners first arrived are still intact and easily recognizable.
 This platform is frequently seen in photographs of the camp.

 On display at the platform is an authentic train carriage that was once used to transport people to the camp.
-This carriage served as a means of transportation for individuals coming from various parts of and neighbouring countries.
+This carriage served as a means of transportation for individuals coming from various parts of Poland and neighbouring countries.

 During the journey in this carriage, people used to spend up to five days without access to food, water, or a proper toilet.
 Instead, a bucket was provided in the corner for passengers to use as a makeshift toilet.